Roger Craig (Jeopardy! contestant): Original run

 Craig set his record of $77,000 on the second day of the 2010–2011 Jeopardy! season on the episode airing September 14, 2010.
 In his record-setting appearance, he had a score of $47,000 after the game's first two rounds, then wagered and won $30,000 in the Final Jeopardy! round.
 Prior to Craig, the single-day record of $75,000 was held by Ken Jennings.
 Craig lost to North Carolina sportswriter Jelisa Castrodale in his seventh appearance.
 He had the lead going into the Final Jeopardy! round, in the category "Sports and the Media".
 Castrodale won when she gave the correct response to the Final Jeopardy question about the winner of the 2010 Super Bowl, while Craig gave an incorrect response, finishing third behind Castrodale and police officer Matt Martin.

-In his seven-day run, Craig earned $231,200, all except $1,000 of which was from winning episodes.
-This total was the sixth-highest amount of money won non-tournament on the show, ranking Craig behind Ken Jennings, Julia Collins, David Madden, Arthur Chu, and Austin Rogers.
+In his seven-day run, Craig earned $231,200, all but $1,000 of which was from winning episodes.

 On April 9, 2019, professional sports gambler James Holzhauer broke Craig's single-day record, surpassing it 15 more times during his own run; the record now stands at $131,127 as of April 17, 2019.
 Holzhauer, like Craig, relied on aggressive Daily Double and Final Jeopardy! wagers to amass his totals.
 Holzhauer also surpassed Craig's records for most earnings won in a player's first five games and the largest successful bet on a Daily Double.